cognitedata/cognite-grafana-datasource/README.md

 ```
 ts{assetIds=[${variable:csv}]}
 ```
-Variable will be parsed to comma separated value in case if few assets will be selected from the dropdown.
+Variable will be serialised to comma separated value in case if few assets will be selected from the dropdown.
 More about variables formatting in Grafana you can find in [Grafana Docs](https://grafana.com/docs/grafana/latest/variables/advanced-variable-format-options/)

 ## Annotations / Events

 Events from CDF can also be shown in Grafana via annotations.

-- To add annotations, go to your dashboard's settings, and then select "Annotations" from the left side.
+- To add annotations, go to your dashboard's settings, and then select `Annotations` from the left side.
-- Choose your Cognite Data Source as the Data Source.
+- Choose your Cognite Data Source as the `Data Source`.
 - You can then specify the query to pull events from CDF, and filter on these events.
 For instance:
 ```
 events{type="some", subtype=~"sub.*"}